waleedyousaf07/basic-programming/README.md

 We made the function curriable but if we already have functions which are not curriable, then we can use libraries like lodash which provides methods to make them curriable.

+### Type Coercion

+Type coercion is the automatic or implicit conversion of values from one data type to another.
+For example, converting a string value to an equivalent number value

+    let a = 12;
+    let b = "12"

+    if (a == b) {
+      console.log('Both are equal');
+    } else {
+      console.log('Both are not equal');
+    }
+    // Output: 'Both are equal'

+    let c = a + b
+    console.log(c); // output: '1212'

+To avoid this inconsistent behaviour, we can use '===' to also check the type while comparing and explicitly converting the variable to number while adding

 ### Functional Chaining

 We can call another method on the result of one method.
 Its a way to call a sequence of methods in `OOP`.
 Each of the function call would be returning the reference to `this` and hence can call another method against that object.